cloudfoundry/routing-release/README.md

 1. Automate `$GOPATH` and `$PATH` setup.

   This BOSH release doubles as a `$GOPATH`.
 It will automatically be set up for you if you have [direnv](http://direnv.net) installed.

   ```
   direnv allow
   ```

-  If you do not wish to use direnv, you can simply `source` the `.envrc` file in the root of the release repo.
+  If you do not wish to use `direnv`, you can simply `source` the `.envrc` file at the root of the repository.
 You may manually need to update your `$GOPATH` and `$PATH` variables as you switch in and out of the directory.

 1. Initialize and sync submodules.